 - A demonstrated commitment to fostering the intellectual, creative, scholarly and professional growth of their mentees so they may function effectively and with measurable success in the organization.

-- Evidence of sustained commitment (two years or more) to a professional mentoring relationship that results in career growth or personal development of three or more mentees.
+- Evidence of sustained commitment (two years or more) to a professional mentoring relationship that results in career growth or personal development of their mentee(s).

 - Candidates may hold the award more than once but not within a five-year period.

-- A testimonial of what your mentor has meant to you for their mentoring effort during the time you were an assistant professor
+- A testimonial of what your mentor has meant to you for their mentoring effort during the time of your mentoring relationship

 - Descriptions of specific behaviors and their significance

 - Descriptions of accomplishments that you directly credit to the influence of the nominated mentor.

 - A statement providing a simple explanation of your work directly or indirectly influenced by the mentorship.

 - Specific examples of goals attained, projects completed, promotions, grants or awards earned, obstacles overcome, lessons learned in addition to anything else that you feel is attributable to the mentoring relationship.